icingmoon/icingmoon.github.io/_posts/2025-07-20-DownUnderCTF-2025-Crypto-Writeup.md

 <img src="/assets/ctf-stuff/2025-downunder/image-20250720165934785.png" referrerpolicy="no-referrer" alt="and-gate" style="display: block; margin-left: auto; margin-right: auto;">

-CMAC is also the same with CBC mode except that it derives extra two keys $K_1, K_2$ for the last block and only preserves the last ciphertext block as its MAC.
-With the key, we can easily forge a message given a known CMAC value, i.e., fix the iv be zero block and the last ciphertext be the target MAC and reverse the CBC mode.

-With the key, we can easily forge a message given a known CMAC value.
-We can randomize the values of the intermediate CBC blocks so that we can get many 1024-bit numbers that can pass the CMAC check.
-Then just bruteforce until we get a prime 1024-bit number and submit it as the public key.
-We can easily sign the challenge string since the RSA modulus is prime in this case.
+CMAC operates similarly to CBC-MAC, with the distinction that it derives two additional subkeys, $K_1$ and $K_2$, to handle the final block, and it outputs only the last ciphertext block as the MAC tag.
+Given knowledge of the secret key, forging a valid message-tag pair becomes straightforward.
+Specifically, one can set the IV to a zero block, choose the desired MAC value as the final ciphertext block, and then reverse the CBC process to construct a message that authenticates to the target MAC.
+Possessing the key also enables controlled generation of many valid CMAC-tagged messages.
+By manipulating the intermediate CBC blocks, one can generate a large number of valid 1024-bit candidate values that satisfy the CMAC verification process.
+Among these, it is feasible to brute-force until a prime 1024-bit number is found, which can then be submitted as a valid RSA public key.
+Since this 'public key' corresponds to a prime modulus rather than a standard RSA composite modulus, signing the challenge string becomes trivial.

 ### Exploit